Goldman Sachs Maintains CBRE Group (CBRE) Buy Recommendation

 What are Other Shareholders Doing?

+TILVX - TIAA-CREF Large-Cap Value Index Fund Institutional Class holds 69K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 71K shares, representing a decrease of 2.86%.
+The firm increased its portfolio allocation in CBRE by 14.03% over the last quarter.

+Premier Fund Managers holds 540K shares representing 0.18% ownership of the company.
+No change in the last quarter.

-Cary Street Partner Investment Advisory holds 0K shares representing 0.00% ownership of the company.
+Balentine holds 3K shares representing 0.00% ownership of the company.
 In it's prior filing, the firm reported owning 0K shares, representing an increase of 100.00%.

-Trillium Asset Management holds 6K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 6K shares, representing a decrease of 4.51%.
-The firm decreased its portfolio allocation in CBRE by 99.92% over the last quarter.
+Conning holds 3K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 3K shares, representing a decrease of 30.88%.
+The firm decreased its portfolio allocation in CBRE by 20.21% over the last quarter.

-Lee Financial holds 0K shares representing 0.00% ownership of the company.
-No change in the last quarter.

-SSVSX - Victory Special Value Fund holds 2K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 3K shares, representing a decrease of 4.07%.
-The firm decreased its portfolio allocation in CBRE by 7.66% over the last quarter.
+PUTNAM VARIABLE TRUST - Putnam VT Global Asset Allocation Fund Class IA Shares holds 1K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 2K shares, representing a decrease of 190.55%.
+The firm decreased its portfolio allocation in CBRE by 61.30% over the last quarter.

-DFVEX - U.s. Vector Equity Portfolio - Institutional Class holds 40K shares representing 0.01% ownership of the company.
-No change in the last quarter.

 What is the Fund Sentiment?